microsoft/EntraIDGovernance-Training/website/docs/Partners/Readme.md

 ---
 sidebar_position: 15
-title: Service Partners training
+title: Service Partners
 ---

-## 🤝 Service Partners training
+## 🤝 Service Partners resources

 Explore our recorded training sessions and materials presented by our Microsoft Product group exclusively for our Service Partners.
 To consume some of this materials, you must have a Microsoft Partner One ID and Microsoft Partner Network (MPN) access